-Ginger Zee Stands In Front Of Times Square Ball Says ‘I Can See 2021’
+Ginger Zee Stands In Front Of Times Square Ball, Says She Can See 2021

 “Fantastic photo.
 You are looking up, hopeful.
 That is what this new year means to me, hopeful for good health, restored compassion in our world!” remarked a fourth follower.

-One Times Square has remained a major focal point of the area due to the ball drop, and as a place where millions of revelers gathered for years since the first festivities in 1907 when made its maiden descent from the flagpole on the building, a tradition that has carried on for past 113 years.
+One Times Square has remained a major focal point of the area due to the ball drop.
+It is where millions of revelers have gathered for years since the first festivities in 1907 when the ball made its maiden descent from the flagpole on the building, a tradition that has carried on for the past 113 years.

-The first New Year’s Eve Ball, made of iron and wood and adorned with one hundred 25-watt light bulbs, was 5 feet in diameter and weighed 700 pounds.
-It was built by a young immigrant metalworker named Jacob Starr, and for most of the twentieth century the company he founded, sign maker Artkraft Strauss, was responsible for lowering it reported the official Times Square website.

-Today’s permanent fixture weighs nearly six tons and twelve feet in diameter said the site.
+The first New Year’s Eve ball was made of iron and wood.
+It was just 5 feet in diameter and weighed 700 pounds.
+The structure was built by a man named Jacob Starr, and his company, Artkraft Strauss, lowered it each year during the annual celebration reported the official Times Square website.
+Today’s permanent fixture weighs nearly 6 tons and is 12 feet in diameter, according to the site.
 The 2,688 Waterford Crystal triangles are illuminated by 32,256 Philips Luxeon LEDs.

+The Times Square celebration will be different this year as the throngs of crowds that usually descend upon the crossroads of the world will not be allowed to participate in the event due to social distancing restrictions set forth due to the coronavirus pandemic.